 3) Find new partners.
-Identify organizations in the Prepared Health network that are a fit for your business.
+Identify organizations in the Dina network that are a fit for your business.
 Reach out and introduce yourself and your company and let them know you’re on the network.
 Work on establishing relationships with those organizations to coordinate services and communicate regarding mutual patients.

 4) Educate your staff.
 Your team has an important role in maintaining relationships with your preferred partners.
 Once referrals are accepted, the referring organizations expect timely responses.
 They can see when cases are open and when patients have been seen.
 Be sure your team understands the value of the platform and the transparency it offers.
 If the follow-through isn’t there, it can end the relationship.